Skip to main content

 A Systems Biology View of Bio-Coercion

-From a perspective, an individual’s health is a dynamic, emergent property of countless interconnected networks.
+From a systems biology perspective, an individual’s health is a dynamic, emergent property of countless interconnected networks.
 A corporate wellness program that applies a uniform financial incentive or penalty across a diverse workforce is a crude, single-input intervention into an exquisitely complex system.
 When such a program creates significant financial pressure on individuals to achieve health outcomes without providing the resources to address underlying physiological barriers, it can be framed as a form of “bio-coercion.”

 Consider the ethical implications raised by studies on wellness program fairness.
 These programs can disproportionately penalize individuals with lower socioeconomic status, who often face greater environmental stressors and have less access to resources that support health.
 Expanding this critique through a clinical lens, these programs also penalize individuals with underlying, undiagnosed, or untreated clinical conditions.